AFM-analysis/PyJibe/docs/sec_interface.rst

 .. note::
     Notice how the fit residuals become small around the contact point?
     PyJibe comes with the feature *Suppress residuals near contact point* (in the fit tab on the right).
-This feature suppresses the contributions of the FD curve near the contact point.
+This option suppresses the contributions of the FD curve near the contact point.
     This feature was designed for biological samples, where the physical tip-sample interactions near the "contact point" are not well-understood